Devissage and Localization for the Grothendieck Spectrum of Varieties: A comparison of models

-\begin{definition} We define a new $SW$-category $\Var_w$.
-Its underlying category is $\Var$.
-We define the structure maps by setting \begin{description} \item[cofibrations] the closed immersions, and \item[complement maps] the open immersions, and \item[weak equivalences] those morphisms $f:X \rto Y$ such that there exists a stratification
+\begin{definition} We define a new SW-category $\Sch_{rfw}$.
+Its underlying category is $\Sch_{rf}$, the category of reduced schemes of finite type.
+We define the structure maps by setting \begin{description} \item[cofibrations] the open immersions, and \item[complement maps] the closed immersions, and \item[weak equivalences] those morphisms $f:X \rto Y$ such that there exists a stratification